 Most WABA activities are free or don’t cost more than 20 bucks.
 Why does this cost so much?

 Between paying highly-qualified staff, providing safe bikes for kids to ride, maintaining insurance, and keeping the lights on in our work spaces, the expenses add up!
 The majority of our education and outreach programs are highly subsidized by local governments, foundations, and generous donors, allowing them to be priced the way they are.
 By contrast, Bike Camp! is fully funded by registration fees alone.
-Because providing excellent and accessible bike education is an important part of our organizational mission, we hope to be able to offer more scholarships to Bike Camp! in the near future.
+Because providing excellent and accessible bike education is an important part of our organizational mission, we do provide both full and partial scholarships to attend Bike Camp!
+Details are available in the registration packet.